 The way it works is via a contract which specifies a monthly lease payment spread out over two years.
 If the company is more than 30 days late on a payment the contract is voided and the client relinquishes all prior payments and all rights to the domain.
 There is however, a buy-out price specified in the lease agreement and it can be exercised by the buyer at any time.
 Also, all lease payments can be applied towards the purchase price.

 The advantage to the buyer is that they can pay over time and exercise their buyout option when they have funds after a seed investment round etc. The advantage for the domain owner is he/she gets a premium price for the domain without haggling or negotiation.
 This English chap said he usually gets 20% more income when using this method as compared to a traditional negotiation and cash sale.
 Plus, he says with leasing, he’s closing a lot more deals.
+These kinds of deals could be better handled and kept track of through online payments of course, and anyone looking to start a business in this domain (excuse the wordplay) could do well with a merchant account that offers zero credit card processing fees.
+If this option works out, then payments can be made much smoother, without the seller (you) having to take on the burden of processing fees.
+And also, you won’t lose a lot of time trying to record and keep track of the payments.

 Automated domain rental